mnunom-upv/Wang-s-B--based-Turing-Machine-Simulator---Destop-and-Android-based/README.md

-Here is the **README.md in plain text format** (no markdown decorations, ready for simple environments):

 ---

-TURING MACHINE VISUAL SIMULATOR (PyQt6)
+TURING MACHINE VISUAL SIMULATOR

-This project is a desktop application developed in Python using PyQt6 that allows users to design, validate, and execute Turing Machine programs in an interactive and visual way.
+This project contains both desktop application developed in Python using PyQt6 and a Android-based mobile app that allows users to design, validate, and execute Turing Machine programs in an interactive and visual way.

 ---